 Older adults may be more sensitive to the effects of this medicine.

-It is not known whether acetaminophen and butalbital will harm an unborn baby.
+It is not known whether Bupap will harm an unborn baby.
 However, this medicine can cause seizures in a newborn if the mother takes the medicine late in pregnancy.
 Tell your doctor if you are pregnant or plan to become pregnant.

-This medication can cause unusual results with certain medical tests.
-Tell any doctor who treats you that you are using acetaminophen and butalbital.
+This medicine can affect the results of certain medical tests.
+Tell any doctor who treats you that you are using Bupap.

-Do not stop using acetaminophen and butalbital suddenly, or you could have unpleasant withdrawal symptoms.
+Do not stop using Bupap suddenly, or you could have unpleasant withdrawal symptoms.
 Ask your doctor how to safely stop using this medicine.

 Store at room temperature away from moisture and heat.

-Keep track of the amount of medicine used from each new bottle.
-Butalbital is a drug of abuse and you should be aware if anyone is using your medicine improperly or without a prescription.
+Keep track of your medicine.
+Bupap is a drug of abuse and you should be aware if anyone is using it improperly or without a prescription.

 What happens if I miss a dose?